-"This is one of the recommendations out of FSI that I am interested in looking at because superannuation is principally a retirement income stream and if people can leverage up, they run the risk that if there is a major external economic shock, they could be left high and dry,” he said.
+In an exclusive interview with ifa, Mr Frydenberg said he is concerned about the effects of leveraging in superannuation in the event of an "external economic shock"."This is one of the recommendations out of FSI that I am interested in looking at because superannuation is principally a retirement income stream and if people can leverage up, they run the risk that if there is a major external economic shock, they could be left high and dry,” he said.

 “That’s neither in the interests of the superannuant or the government,” he added.

 Mr Frydenberg announced late last month that the government intends to openly consult on this recommendation, and will explore options such as banning personal guarantees by SMSFs and improving the standard of advice given to trustees on leveraged investments.